arcusmaximus/CSystemTools/README.md

 # CSystemTools
 Script and image unpacking and repacking tool for the Cyberworks "C,system" visual novel engine.

+Note: the tool has had only limited testing and doesn't work for all games.

+## Overview

 Games based on this engine can have the following files:

 * Arc00.dat: general configuration (e.g. window title, font size and so on)